The following is an excerpt from the book Back Like I Never Left, available for pre-order here.

 My first year being a single parent kind of sucked.
 I left my son’s dad and stopped breastfeeding, but I still wasn’t free.
 I would rush to work, hate work, then hurry home to my kid.
 I felt trapped in my own apartment each night.

 Another was a married mechanic, considering a second wife (his wife knew about it).
-His intentions were clear—he liked me (how I looked and that I was in academia, I guess), but he also didn’t believe in leaving a woman that gave up her prime years to you.
+His intentions were clear—he liked me (how I looked and that I was in academia mostly), but he also didn’t believe in leaving a woman who gave up her prime years to him.

 Fine.
 I wasn’t really crazy about the whole thing, but I was bored enough to spend some of his money at least.

-Then, before we even got a chance to go out or do anything, he just had to say something dumb.
-He told me in the poorly ventilated waiting room of the car place that a bonus for dealing with him would be that he loves kids.
+But before we even got a chance to go out or do anything, he just had to say something dumb.
+He told me while we stood in the poorly ventilated waiting room of the car place that a bonus for dealing with him would be that he loves kids.

-I was like, “okay??”
+I was like, “okay?”

-Like nobody is going to fool me into thinking you’re special for being okay with kids.
+Like nobody is going to fool me into thinking they’re special for being okay with kids.
 Come on.
-I’ve met enough men in my life to know that they do not care about that shit.
-These guys will take whatever they can get, and I didn’t need to have a kid to know that.
-I’m not trying to play house with ya ass anyway.
+I’ve met enough men in my life to know that they do not care about that.
+They’ll take whatever they can get, and I didn’t need to have a kid to know that.
+I’m not trying to play house anyway.

 Meeting men used to be so different.
 It wasn’t the sludgy, mostly solo mission it is now.
 It was something I did with my friends.
-Like, throughout the week, we’d be meeting or maintaining guys.
+Throughout the week, we’d be meeting or maintaining guys.
 Then we’d come together on the weekends and be like, “ok, what you got?”
 We’d all dig into our texts and compare and contrast before going with the best option.
 Does that sound fucked up?
 It didn’t feel fucked up at the time.

 Needless to say, a lot of times they were not cool.
-We’ve gotten stranded out of state, in screaming fights, pulled over by the police.
+We’d gotten stranded out of state, in screaming fights, pulled over by the police.
 Guys turning out to be ugly, guys who were disappointed that we weren’t identical twins.
 A bunch of stupid shit.